BeScala/AkkaNetworkPingReference/README.md

 In this exercise, we will let ```PingServer``` actor respond to ```Ping``` messages with a delay configurable in the application config settings.
 Change the signature of the ```PingServer``` actor as to accept this delay parameter of type ```FiniteDuration```.

-Name the configuration parameter ```AkkaNetworkPing.Response.reponseDelay```
+Name the configuration parameter ```AkkaNetworkPing.Response.responseDelay```

-Perform some ping tests with the ```reponseDelay``` set to 2 seconds.
+Perform some ping tests with the ```responseDelay``` set to 2 seconds.
 What is the impact on the behaviour of the application?
 What is causing this effect?

 ##Exercise 3 - Solution & discussion